DumbCaveSpider/GDAccountBackup/README.md

 # Account Backup

-Are you tired of being stuck on a saving loop from RobTop's cloud save?
+Are you tired of being stuck on a saving loop from RobTop's cloud save or kept getting those <cr>Backup Failed</c>?
 Do you want an alternative way to back up your Geometry Dash account data?

-Look no further!
-This mod provides an alternative account backup solution by allowing you to back up your account data and your local levels to a custom backup server.
+<cg>Look no further!</c> This mod provides an <cl>alternative account backup solution</c> by allowing you to back up your account data and your local levels to a custom backup server.

 ## Features